-Until recently, healthcare providers and researchers have focused mainly on the stresses and burden experienced by family caregivers in relation to their responsibilities of caring for a person with dementia.
-Less attention has been paid to the losses and grief felt by family caregivers and the potentially debilitating effects on their health and ability to function.
+Until recently, health-care providers and researchers have focused mainly on the stress experienced by caregivers in relation to their responsibilities of caring for a person with dementia.
+Less attention has been paid to the losses and grief felt by caregivers and the potentially negative effects on their health and ability to function.

 The evidence clearly indicates, however, that loss and grief are an important part of caregiver stress.
-Studies also suggest coping with loss and grief may be more challenging and complex than coping with the demands of actually providing care.
+Studies also suggest coping with loss and grief may be more challenging and complex than coping with the demands of providing care.